 Yes!
 A disruption means you, me, or all of us cannot participate in 'class as usual' for a reason we could not predict at the beginning of the semester.
 After COVID-19, we are well aware that disruption can happen fast.
-While we hope to avoid any closures due to COVID related reasons, let's face it, disruption happens every semester.
-You may get sick, I may get sick, or campus may close due to a wildfire - this is California afterall.
+While we hope to avoid any closures due to any unexpected reasons, disruption happens every semester.
+You may get sick, I may get sick, or the campus may close due to a wildfire.
 Life happens!
 Our goal as a learning community is to do our best to keep teaching and learning with as little interruption as possible.
 This page explains what you can expect from me and what I expect from you when facing disruption - small or big!
 Please check our In Case of Disruption Plan Canvas page for the plan.